dreamind/ix/pages/overview/overview.md

 How is this subject different to Foundations of Computing?
 ----------------------------------------------------------
-This subject builds on the knowledge and skills developed in Foundations of Computings.
+This subject builds on the knowledge and skills developed in Foundations of Computing.

 Foundations of Computing | Foundation of Informatics
 --- | ---